O'Reilly DROPS THE HAMMER on Obama: 'Guilty of Subversion' | John Hawkins' Right Wing News

 Donald Trump however, believes that it was to sabotage his incoming administration.

-At this folks, this is the only factual information we can give you, but practice discernment, and you may understand it more completely.
+And this folks, this is the only factual information we can give you, but practice discernment and you may understand it more completely.
 Just saying.

 Here, check out this video… it may add to your bank of knowledge.